Doxuno

 PURPOSE

-The parties wish to explore a potential merger, acquisition, or business combination (the "Permitted Purpose").
+The parties wish to explore a potential merger, acquisition or business combination (the "Permitted Purpose").
 In connection therewith, the Disclosing Party may disclose certain Confidential Information to the Receiving Party solely for evaluation and pursuit of the Permitted Purpose.
+The Receiving Party shall not use such Confidential Information for any other purpose, including commercial exploitation, reverse engineering of any product or service, or competing with the Disclosing Party.

 2.